Edit

 Install your programming language

-In the IDE of your choice, create a new folder for your project.
+In Visual Studio Code, create a new folder for your project.
 Open a terminal window in that folder.

 First you need to create a new Python environment.
 DO NOT install packages into your global python installation.
 You should always use a virtual or conda environment when installing python packages, otherwise you can break your global install of Python.